Shangqiu Henan, China Travel Guide

 Deep-fried dough, often enjoyed with soy milk for breakfast, a crunchy and satisfying treat.

-High-end establishments are limited, typically found within 4-5 star hotels.
+High-end establishments are limited, typically found within 4-LUXURY hotels.

 Abundant throughout the city, offering popular chains and independent local eateries.

-The most authentic and cost-effective dining at markets, residential areas, and transport hubs.
+The most authentic and cost-effective dining at markets, residential areas, and transportation centers.

 Many Chinese dishes include hidden meat broths or animal fats; strict vegetarianism is less widespread.

-Look for specialized Buddhist vegetarian restaurants (素食, sùshí) or learn specific phrases like "no meat" (不要肉, bù yào ròu).
+Look for specialized Buddhist vegetarian restaurants (素食, sùshí) or learn specific expressions such as "no meat" (不要肉, bù yào ròu).

-Kosher food is extremely difficult to find outside major international cities; travelers should plan to self-cater.
+Food that follows jewish dietary laws is extremely difficult to find outside major international cities; visitors should plan to self-cater.

 Restricted selections outside mid-range to upscale hotels.